How to Spackle a Wall Before Painting: A Comprehensive Guide

 Preparing to Spackle

-Before you start spackling, gather your materials:
+Before diving into spackling, gather the necessary materials:

 • Spackle compound